richb999git/NodeReact1/README.md

 The build folder is used for production.

 See info on getting body - now just use express (as body parser now part of express).

+In development run both servers (npm start from client and server folders)